-The proposed awning will be an open form (unenclosed), lightweight structure, entirely constructed of metal, with a simple design comprising of a frame, supporting posts and operable louvered roof.
-The proposal will be situated within an existing rear balcony and will not be highly visible from public domain.
+The proposed awnings are open form (unenclosed), lightweight structures comprising of a metal, frame metal supporting posts and operable louvered roof to an existing balcony would retain the scale and density of the development not impacting upon the character of the surrounding area.
 The minimal presentation and design of the proposal are such that it would generally retain the scale and density of the current RFB and will unlikely result in impacts on the character of the surrounding area.
 This objective has been achieved by the proposal.